MinaAlmasi/CIFAKE-image-classifiers/README.md

 # CIFAKE-image-classifiers
 This repository forms the self-assigned *assignment 4* in the subject Visual Analytics, Cultural Data Science, F2023.
 The assignment description can be found here.
 All code is written by Mina Almasi (202005465) although some code may be adapted from classwork (see also [Code Reuse]()).

-The repository contains code to train six classifiers on the [CIFAKE](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images) dataset (Bird & Lofti, 2023).
+The repository aims to investigate the usefulness of artificially generated images when training classifiers.
+For this purpose, the [CIFAKE](https://www.kaggle.com/datasets/birdy654/cifake-real-and-ai-generated-synthetic-images) dataset (Bird & Lofti, 2023) is used.

 ## Data
-The CIFAKE dataset contains 60,000 images that are synthetically generated to be equivalent to the CIFAR-10 dataset (Krizhevsky, 2009) along with 60,000 original CIFAR-10 images.
+The ```CIFAKE``` dataset contains 60,000 images that are synthetically generated to be equivalent to the ```CIFAR-10 dataset``` (Krizhevsky, 2009) along with 60,000 original CIFAR-10 images:

 <p align="center">
   <img src="https://github.com/MinaAlmasi/CIFAKE-image-classifiers/blob/main/docs/CIFAKE-dataset.png">
 </p>

+## Experimental pipeline and Motivation
+The evaluation of artificial (```FAKE```) images is achieved with the following pipeline by training six classifiers.

+1. Train three classifiers in increasing complexity on the ```FAKE```

+2. Testing the best ```Fake``` classifier

 ## Reproducibility